 “Harm reduction is just meeting folks where they’re at today for a healthier and safer them, and keeping people alive,” Raville said.
 “If you support treatment and you support recovery, then you definitely support overdose prevention sites, because the number one treatment admission requirement is people have to be alive.”

 Related: Do Safe Injection Sites Work?

 Substance Use Treatment is One Phone Call Away

 Addiction recovery might not be an immediate goal, but we’re here to talk when it is.
-Landmark Recovery of Denver is Colorados’s newest addiction treatment center.
+Landmark Recovery of Denver is one of Colorado’s newest addiction treatment centers.
 We’re located 25 minutes from downtown Denver, providing personalized treatment programs for those battling substance use disorder.

 If you or someone you love is ready to talk about treatment options, call 720-702-9994 to talk to a recovery specialist.
 One of our staff members is ready to answer questions about your health, provide you with referrals and guide you through the admissions process.

 We're here 24/7 to help you get the care you need to live life on your terms, without drugs or alcohol.
 Talk to our recovery specialists today and learn about our integrated treatment programs.